OURadar/RadarKit/README.md

         }
     }
     ``````
+4. Set up _health relay_ initialization and run-loop routines just like the previous two examples.

-4. Build the program and link to the RadarKit framework.
+5. Build the program and link to the RadarKit framework.
 Note that the required packages should be applied too.

     ```shell
     gcc -o program program.c -lRadarKit -lfftw -lnetcdf